kera-cudmore/this-is-the-way/README.md

 ![Results from the Eight Shapes test](/assets/images/eightshapes_contrastgrid.png)

-#### TYPOGRAPHY
+#### Typography

-The Mandalorian font is well recogised for its distinctive strong angles and cutout of the Mandalorian in the character A.
+The Mandalorian font is well recognised for its distinctive strong angles and cutout of the Mandalorian in the character A.

 We sourced the font Mandalore from [dafonts](https://www.dafont.com/mandalore.font) and then converted the font to a WebFont Kit to allow the font to be used on our site using [transfonter](https://transfonter.org/).